ashjal/Hostel-Allotment-System-/README.md

-This file is a basic instruction file for the main sofytware being developed.
 # jQuery Grid 'Em Plugin

 This is a simple jQuery plugin that allows you to evenly apply horizontal spacing on a list of items across multiple rows on a page.
 Check out the [demo site](http://streamwave.github.com/gridem/ "jQuery gridEm() demo").